Azure/azure-docs-sdk-dotnet/api/overview/azure/resourcemanager.dns-readme-pre.md

 ms.devlang: dotnet
 ms.service: dns
 ---
-# Azure DNS Management client library for .NET - Version 1.0.0-beta.1
+# Azure DNS Management client library for .NET - version 1.0.0-beta.1

 This package follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html) which provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.